Policy 158.00 - Undergraduate Academic Levels of Progress

-The purpose of this policy is to define the academic levels of progress requirements for undergraduate and graduate students.
+The purpose of this policy is to define the academic levels of progress requirements for undergraduate students.

-This policy applies to all UMUC undergraduate students (Section III.
-(A)) and graduate students (Sections III.
-(B) and (C)).
+This policy applies to all UMUC undergraduate students.

-In addition to meeting the academic levels of progress outlined in this Policy, undergraduate financial aid recipients are required to meet the satisfactory academic progress standards outlined in UMUC Policy 220.30 – Financial Aid Satisfactory Academic Progress Standard – Undergraduate Students – and graduate financial aid recipients are required to meet the satisfactory academic progress standards outlined in UMUC Policy 220.31 – Financial Aid Satisfactory Academic Progress Standard – Graduate Students.
+In addition to meeting the academic levels of progress outlined in this Policy, undergraduate financial aid recipients are required to meet the satisfactory academic progress standards outlined in UMUC Policy 220.30 – Financial Aid Satisfactory Academic Progress Standard – Undergraduate Students.

 For the admission status descriptions of undergraduate students, see UMUC Policy 210.00 – Undergraduate Admissions Policy.
-For the admission status descriptions of graduate students, see UMUC Policy 170.10 – Graduate Admissions Policy.

 At the end of every term, each undergraduate student's cumulative grade-point average (GPA) is computed on the basis of all graded UMUC courses to determine the level of academic progress.
 There are four levels of academic progress: (I) satisfactory, (II) warning, (III) probation, and (IV) dismissal.